lvoytek/webserver-base/README.md

 docker-compose down
 ```

-## Main Edition Information
+## Repo Information

-This branch provides webserver base with both a website frontend and a MongoDB backend.
+This repository provides a webserver base with both a website frontend and a NodeJS + MongoDB database on the backend.
 Database interactions are managed through Mongoose.
-Meanwhile the frontend uses Embedded JS templates.
+Meanwhile the frontend uses pages created from Sass and Embedded JS templates.
+Backend code is written in TypeScript.

 For this webserver to run properly, [NPM](https://www.npmjs.com/get-npm) and [MongoDB](https://www.mongodb.com/try/download), or [Docker Compose](https://docs.docker.com/compose/install/) must be installed.